Charlotte-Roemer/PAM-compatibility-solutions/README.md

 the bat pass with the highest probability of identification will be kept.

 ## 2_Create_non-target_activity_file.R
-This file is created to control the influence of non-target sounds (other than the focus species).
+This file is created to control the influence of non-target sounds (other than the focus species) in subsequent scripts.
 The focus species will be removed from this table in the subsequent scripts.
-Calculates the number of bat passes per night any sound event recorded at 0 s according to:
+Calculates the number of bat passes per night for any sound event recorded at 0 s according to:
 - A chosen threshold for the probability of ID.
 If a probability of 0.5 is chosen, the number of bat passes per night will exclude bat passes with a probability < 0.5